-- Add the beans and passata and simmer for 5 minutes until the sauce has thickened slightly.
-Taste and season.
+- Add the rest of the ingredients (apart from the salt and pepper) and simmer for 5 minutes until the sauce has thickened slightly.
+Taste and season

 - Serve immediately or cool and keep in the fridge for up to a week (great for the lunchtime hungries!)

 Some products I used in today's post...

 Some of the links above are affiliate links, which pay us a small commission for our referral at no extra cost to you!
 Thank you for supporting The Cook & Him.